-Ever heard of physiotherapy?
-If not, you’re not alone!
-In fact, about 80 percent of the general public does not know what the term physiotherapy means.
-So, what is physiotherapy?
-How does it differ from physical therapy?
-Are there really any differences?
-Keep reading to learn more about physiotherapy vs. physical therapy.
+Would you be able to define the term physiotherapy?
+No?
+Well, you’re not alone!
+In fact, roughly 80 percent of the general public does not know what this term means.
+So, what is physiotherapy and how does it differ from physical therapy?
+Continue reading to learn more about physiotherapy vs. physical therapy.

 Types of Therapies Used

 There are also numerous different therapy approaches that physiotherapist use.
 The three most common types of treatment therapies include manual therapies, exercise programs, and electrotherapy techniques.